risk-of-thunder/R2API/README.md

 In the dependency array of their thunderstore manifest, they should reference the R2API packages from the `RiskofThunder` team, for example: `RiskofThunder-R2API_LobbyConfig-1.0.0`

 In their C# projects, they should only get the corresponding R2API submodules dll they need.

+On top of the `BaseUnityPlugin`, you should add a `BepInDependency`, for example `[BepInDependency(DirectorAPI.PluginGUID)]`

-You can do that in a multitude of ways, depending on your workflow:
+For then adding the dependency on the C# Project level, you can do that in a multitude of ways, depending on your workflow:

 - Nuget Package Manager:
    -  You can access this in Visual Studio by right clicking your project within the Solution Explorer, and installing packages through that manager directly: